 Make a Quick Evening Wrap

-When you need the perfect evening wrap at the last minute, just pull out two yards of 60-inch-wide fabric and two tassels and cook up the solution.
+When you need a gorgeous evening wrap at the last minute, just pull out a couple yards of 60-inch-wide fabric and two tassels and stitch up the solution.

 Wrinkles in wraps are good.
 For the best results, choose stiff fabrics such as satin, taffeta, and organza in synthetic fibers.